stfc/cloud-docs/source/ClusterAPI/Setup.rst

 Background
 ----------

-A Kuberenetes cluster is required to create the cluster.
-To break this "chicken-egg" problem a Kuberenetes-in-Docker (KinD) cluster is created to bootstrap the main cluster.
+A Kubernetes cluster is required to create the cluster.
+To break this "chicken-egg" problem a Kubernetes-in-Docker (KinD) cluster is created to bootstrap the main cluster.
 It is not recommended to use this cluster for any production workloads.

 Bootstrap Machine Prep